 Do not blame yourself.
 Sexual harassment is not something one brings on oneself.
 It is not a consequence of certain ways of dressing or acting.
 It is a violation of an individual's right to work and live with dignity.

 Do not ignore it.
 Ignoring sexual harassment does not make it go away.
 The harasser may misinterpret a lack of response as approval of the behaviour.

 Do not delay.
 Delay in action increases the probability that unwanted behaviour will continue or escalate.

 Do not hesitate to ask for help.
 Speaking up may prevent others from being harmed as well.

 Email it as an attachment to firstname.lastname@example.org

-The processing of this complaint by the GSCASH is subject to physical validation through signature in the GSCASH office (Room No.114-A, Administration Block) by the complainant(s) within 24 hours of online submission.
+The processing of this complaint by the GSCASH is subject to physical validation through signature in the GSCASH office (Room No.114-A, Administration Block) by the complainant(s) within one working day.